 Our trek on the Inca Trail was the first thing Brian and I booked when we began planning our trip.
-In fact, it’s the whole reason we decided to start our travels in South America.
-We were really excited for it to finally happen.
+It’s the whole reason we decided to start our travels in South America.
+We were excited for it to finally happen.

 On the morning that our trek began we were picked up at 5:30 a.m. by our tour company.
 We loaded into a van with the other members of our group and were driven to the start of the trail.